Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Tylenol, Walmart, 11/2015, by Mike Mozart of TheToyChannel and JeepersMedia on YouTube #Tylenol by Mike Mozart ((CC BY))

-Like vitamins, the price of over-the-counter medications like allergy meds or pain relief is available in better deals at wholesale clubs than grocery stores.
+Like vitamins, the prices of over-the-counter medications, such as allergy medications or pain relief, are often available at better deals at wholesale clubs than at grocery stores.

 Paper plates stacked